Ernesto Zedillo: Cabinet

-Financial Crisis of December 1994
+Financial crisis of December 1994

 A few days after Zedillo had taken office, one of the biggest economic crises in Mexican history hit the country.
 Although it was outgoing President Salinas who was mainly blamed for the crisis, Salinas claimed that President Zedillo made a mistake by changing the economic policies held by his administration.
-Zedillo devalued the peso by 15%, which prompted the near-collapse of the financial system.
+Zedillo devalued the peso by 15%, which prompted the near collapse of the financial system.
 The crisis ended after a series of reforms and actions led by Zedillo.
 US president Bill Clinton granted a US$20 billion loan to Mexico, which helped in one of Zedillo's initiatives to rescue the banking system.

 Break with Salinas

 Zedillo had been an accidental presidential candidate who was vaulted to prominence with the assassination of Colosio.
 The conflict between Zedillo and Salinas marked the early part of Zedillo's presidency.
 As with De la Madrid and Salinas, Zedillo had never been elected to office and had no experience in politics.
-His performance as a candidate was lackluster, but the outbreak of violence in Chiapas and the shock of the Colosio assassination swayed voters to support the PRI candidate in the 1994 election.
-In office, Zedillo was perceived as a puppet-president with Salinas following the model of Plutarco Elías Calles in the wake of the 1928 assassination of president-elect Alvaro Obregón.
+His performance as a candidate was lacklustre, but the outbreak of violence in Chiapas and the shock of the Colosio assassination swayed voters to support the PRI candidate in the 1994 election.
+In office, Zedillo was perceived as a puppet president with Salinas following the model of Plutarco Elías Calles in the wake of the 1928 assassination of president-elect Alvaro Obregón.
 In order to consolidate his own power in the presidency, Zedillo had to assert his independence from Salinas.
 On 28 February 1995 Zedillo ordered the arrest of the ex-president's older brother Raúl Salinas for the September 1994 murder of PRI General Secretary José Francisco Ruiz Massieu.
 This action marked a decisive break between Zedillo and Salinas.